Hair (film): Plot

-Claude Hooper Bukowski is sent off from Oklahoma to New York City, after being drafted into the Army.
-Before his draft board appointment, Claude explores New York; there he encounters a close-knit "tribe" of hippies led by George Berger.
-He observes the hippies panhandle from a trio of horseback riders...including Short Hills, New Jersey debutante Sheila Franklin.
+Claude Hooper Bukowski sets off from Oklahoma to New York City, where he is being drafted into the Army.
+Before his draft board appointment, Claude explores New York, where he encounters a close-knit "tribe" of hippies led by George Berger.
+He observes the hippies panhandle from a trio of horseback riders, including Short Hills, New Jersey debutante Sheila Franklin.
 He later catches and mounts a runaway horse (which the hippies have rented), exhibiting his riding skills to Sheila ("Donna").
 Claude returns the horse to Berger, who offers to show him around.

 That evening, Claude gets stoned on marijuana with Berger and the tribe.
 He is then introduced to various race and class issues of the 1960s ("Hashish", "Colored Spade", "Manchester", "I'm Black/Ain't Got No").
 The next morning, Berger finds a newspaper clipping that gives Sheila's home address.
-The tribe members—LaFayette "Hud" Johnson, Jeannie Ryan (who is pregnant) and "Woof Dachshund"—crash a private dinner party to introduce Claude to Sheila, who secretly enjoys her rigid environment being disrupted ("I Got Life").
-After the hippies are arrested, Claude uses his last $50 to bail Berger out of jail—where Woof resists having his hair cut ("Hair").
+The tribe members — LaFayette "Hud" Johnson, Jeannie Ryan (who is pregnant), and "Woof Dachshund" —crash a debutante party purportedly so that Claude can meet Sheila before he gets drafted.
+Sheila secretly enjoys her rigid environment being disrupted ("I Got Life").
+After the hippies are arrested for trespassing, Claude uses his last $50 to bail Berger out of jail, where Woof resists having his hair cut ("Hair").
+When Sheila is unable to borrow any money from her father so that Berger can get the other members of the group out of jail, Berger returns to his parents' home, where his mom gives him enough cash to bail out his friends.

-When Sheila is unable to borrow any money from her father, Berger returns to his estranged parents' home.
-Berger's mom gives him enough cash to bail out his friends.
-They subsequently attend a peace rally in Central Park, where Claude drops acid for the first time ("Initials", "Electric Blues/Old Fashioned Melody", "Be In").
-Just as Jeannie proposes marriage to Claude, in order to keep him out of the Army, Sheila arrives to apologize.
-Claude's "trip" reflects his inner conflict over which of three worlds he fits in with: his own native Oklahoman farm culture, Sheila's upper-class society, or the hippies' free-wheeling environment.
+They subsequently attend a peace rally in Central Park, where Claude drops acid for the first time ("Initials", "Electric Blues/Old Fashioned Melody", "Be-In").
+Just as Jeannie proposes marriage to Claude, explaining to him that marrying her will exempt him from the draft, Sheila arrives to apologize.
+Claude's "trip" reflects his inner conflict over which of three worlds he fits in with: his native Oklahoman farm culture, Sheila's upper-class society, or the hippies' free-wheeling environment.